 - Pseudopodia - This is when the protist extends part of its cell body to scoot or ooze along.
 Amoebas use this method to move.

 One major type of protist is algae.
 Algae are protists that perform photosynthesis.
 Algae are very similar to plants.
 They have chlorophyll and produce food using oxygen and the energy from the Sun.
-However, they are not considered plants because they do have specialized organs or tissues.
+However, they are not considered plants because they do not have specialized organs or tissues like leaves, roots, and stems.
 Algae are often divided up by their color such as red, brown, and green.

 Slime molds are different from the type of molds that are fungi.
 There are two types of slime molds: cellular and plasmodial.